SE-Project-GatorBlog/Gator_Blog/Sprint3.md

 - Add blog filtering/sorting on frontend for better UX.
 - More comprehensive UI testing with diverse user scenarios.
 - Reducing manual testing effort by automating API tests.
+- Optimizate Cache Key and Implement fallback mechanism for Cache Failures

 ---